DSCourse001/RepData_PeerAssessment1/PA1_template.md

 1. If you do not understand the difference between a histogram and a barplot, research the difference between them.
 Make a histogram of the total number of steps taken each day
 1. Calculate and report the mean and median of the total number of steps taken per day

-Using power of "data.table" and "dplyr" package to answer on question.
+Using power of ```data.table``` and ```dplyr``` package to answer on question.
 After that plotting frequency histogram of total number of steps taken each day.
 Mean and Median represented on the graph as red and green line correspondingly.

 ```r